skupperproject/skupper/doc/adr/0004-move-claims-redemption-to-router-deployment.md

 Currently claims tokens are converted into certificates (if the claim is valid) by code embedded in the service-controller.
-This means that this functionaly us exposed through a different service and ingress resource than the certs tokens are used with.
+This means that this functionally us exposed through a different service and ingress resource than the certs tokens are used with.
 This can cause confusion with configuration where the ingress mode of the console is what is relevant to the claims.